Fiberglass epoxy is easy to apply. With an epoxy kit, applicator, and some tools from home, you can fill holes and cracks in a few minutes.

 Prepare the surface.

-Fiberglass epoxy kit usually comes in two tubes: the resin and the hardener.
+Fiberglass epoxy kits usually come in two tubes: the resin and the hardener.
 Mix these two at equal proportions or as indicated in the manufacturer's instruction.
-Most epoxy hardens 30 minutes after mixing, so it would be best if you would mix only what you would actually need.
-Create another batch, afterwards, if you will still need it.
+Most epoxy hardens 30 minutes after mixing, so it would be best if you would mix only what you actually need.
+Create another batch, afterward, if you will still need it.

 Step 2 - Apply Epoxy